 How to sign in to BBC iPlayer with a VPN

 With the right VPN, it’s easy to watch geo-blocked content abroad.
-Just follow the steps below to get a UK IP address and stream BBC iPlayer from outside the UK.
+Just follow the steps below to get a British IP address and stream BBC iPlayer from outside the UK.

 Here’s how to use BBC iPlayer with a VPN:

 - First, sign up for a suitable VPN.
-We recommend NordVPN but Surfshark and ExpressVPN are both great options too.
+We recommend NordVPN – we tested with the Standard plan (cheapest), which worked with no issues, but Surfshark and ExpressVPN are both great options, too.